 While purchasing a Medigap plan will help round out your coverage, it’s important to note that Original Medicare- Medicare Part A and Part B- covers a wide variety of financial costs associated with cancer treatment, including forms of chemotherapy and radiation.
 Medicare Part B also includes preventative services like cancer screenings.

 To receive coverage, it’s essential to get all cancer treatment from the appropriate Medicare health care providers.
 Keep in mind that exact costs will differ depending on if you receive inpatient or outpatient treatment.

 Although Original Medicare covers some components of cancer treatment, you are still responsible for paying any remaining expenses, like copays and coinsurance.
 That’s why we recommend purchasing Medicare Supplement insurance- or Medigap- to help make up the difference.
 A Medigap plan will help reduce your out-of-pocket costs and allow you to budget more effectively throughout the treatment process.

 WHAT IS A MEDIGAP PLAN?

 Medigap Insurance is private health insurance that helps supplement Original Medicare.
 It’s commonly referred to as Medicare Supplement insurance.
-It’s helpful to think of Medigap coverage as an extension of Original Medicare.
 It provides reduced copayments, deductibles, and other coverages for several categories of healthcare treatment.

 Unlike Original Medicare, however, Medigap plans are offered through private insurance companies.
 This means you have the ability to research and shop around to find the best plan possible for your specific needs and lifestyle.